IMMM-SFA/metarepo/_sources/index.rst.txt

 Purpose
 -------

-A meta-repository creates a single point of access for someone to find all of the components that were used to create a published work for the purpose of reproducibility.
+A metarepo creates a single point of access for someone to find all of the components that were used to create a published work for the purpose of reproducibility.
 This repository should contain references to all minted data and software as well as any ancillary code used to